aforren1/toon/README.md

 A few things to be aware of for data returned by `MpDevice`:

   - If there's no data for a given `read`, `None` is returned.

-Other notes:
   - The returned data is a *copy* of the local copy of the data.
 If you don't need copies, set `copy_read=False` when instantiating the `MpDevice`.
   - If receiving batches of data when reading from the device, you can return a list of (time, data) tuples.
   - You can optionally use `device.start()`/`device.stop()` instead of a context manager.
   - You can check for remote errors at any point using `device.check_error()`, though this automatically happens after entering the context manager and when reading.
-  - In addition to python types/dtypes/ctypes, devices can return `ctypes.Structure`s (see input tests or the [cyberglove](https://github.com/aforren1/toon/blob/master/toon/input/cyberglove.py) for examples).
+  - In addition to python types/dtypes/ctypes, devices can return `ctypes.Structure`s (see input tests or the [example_devices folder](https://github.com/aforren1/toon/blob/master/toon/example_devices) for examples).

 ### Animation